Unboxed-Software/solana-course/content/token22-in-the-client.md

 - `print-helpers.ts`
 - `index.ts`

 The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.
-That way the rest of the script can focus on specific functionality rather than setup.

-Similarly, the `print-helpers.ts` file has a function called `printTableData`.
+The `print-helpers.ts` file has a function called `printTableData`.
 This function logs output to the console in a structured fashion.
 The function simply takes any object and is passed to the `console.table` helper available to NodeJS.
 This helper prints the information in a tabular form with the object's keys as columns and values as rows.

 ```ts
 import { PublicKey } from '@solana/web3.js'